tomauty/react-native-chart/README.md

 react-native-chart is a simple module for adding line charts, area charts, or bar charts to your React Native app.

 ## Features
+1. Define chart components in Javascript file and see rendered charts using Core Graphics and CALayer
-1. Line chart with options to show data points, fill the line, customize color, customize labels, etc...
+1. Supports line charts with options to show data points, line fill, customized color, customized labels, etc...
-2. Bar chart with options to customize
+2. Supports bar charts
-3. Add multiple charts in one view
+3. Supports multiple charts in one view
-4. Add animation when populating the chart
+4. Show animation when populating the chart

 ## Getting Started
 1. `npm install react-native-chart --save`
 2. In XCode, right click on project's name and choose `Add Files to..`
 3. Go to `node_modules` ➜ `react-native-native` and add files
-4. Add `require('./react-native-chart')` in your JS file and start using the `<RNChart\>` tag
+4. Add `require('./react-native-chart')` in your JS file and start using the `<RNChart\>` tag.
+5. Checkout SimpleChart.js for full usage

 ## Usage
 ```javascript